1985

 850608A 8th June: UK radio (BBC1) ‘Saturday Live’, incl.

-- interview with BW and Andy Fairweather-Low by Richard Skinner
+- interview with BW and Andy Fairweather Low by Richard Skinner

 850608B 8th June: ROCKET 88.
-Cologne, Germany, Volksgarten, ‘Blues & Boogie Festival
+Cologne, Germany, Tanzbrunnen, ‘Blues & Boogie Festival

 ‘85’, incl.

-- Little Red Rooster (Willie Dixon)
+- Little Red Rooster (Willie Dixon) -unverified

 + more